superphilharris/angularjs-upgrader/README.md

 - It will not generate DTO structures for json objects fetched from your server
 - It assumes that you are using ui-bootstrap for AngularJs and ngx-bootstrap for Angular8 UI
+- It does not upgrade your scss/css files

 TODO: